 It is important to know that constraints form loops that suppress degrees of freedom and often orientation constraints are redundant to positioning constraints.
 You have two constraints instead of one.
 And when your sketch is large or many constraints accumulate, SolidWorks gives you a sketch on constraint for no reason.
 Well, yes, but it's hard to control!

-In assemblies it is different as said @coin37coin, the constraints that have not been removed are due to the dialog box which asks you beforehand if you want to delete the elements linked to a part that you are clearing.
+In assemblies it's different as @coin37coin says, the constraints that have not been removed are due to the dialog box that asks you beforehand if you want to delete the elements related to a part that you are excavating.
 If this box has been unchecked, then next time it will keep the constraints and put them in a delete state.

 The skeleton principle eliminates 2 thirds of the constraints of an assembly, except for the screws